Is now the time to buy a house in the Netherlands? Here’s what the mortgage experts say

 However, it’s not just the houses with higher energy labels that will benefit.

-From 2024, those looking to buy houses with a lower energy label (E, F or G) will be able to borrow more in order to finance sustainable renovations.
+From 2024, those looking to buy houses with a lower energy label (E, F or G) are able to borrow more in order to finance sustainable renovations.
 This amount can vary between €10,000 and €20,000.

 Fun fact, Expat Mortgages offers a mortgage calculator and a completely free consultation to anyone who would like to know more about their mortgage options.
 Schedule an appointment and start your journey.